ajlrza/SYNEURO/README.md

 ## Overview

 Kanojo2D is a cross-platform web application built to deliver a more natural, engaging digital companionship experience.
-It combines AI-powered conversation, stateful memory, and random events to create a believable and responsive digital girlfriend.
+It combines AI-powered conversation, stateful memory, and random, real-time events to simulate companionship.

 ## Features